JoshTeperman/mern-project/Readme.md

 - User Profile Page (user / account details)
 - Support Page / Help Page
 - Analytics Page (view status / results for all users: only available to moderator / supervisor users)

+## Workflow / Page Flow Diagrams

+## Wireframes

+## Database ERD

+## Data Flow Diagram

+## OO Design Documentation

+# Project Management & Planning

+## Project Plan & Timeline
+Week 1:
+- Project Planning
+  - Set up communication channels between team members
+  - Set up communication channel with Client
+  - Set up Trello board in Agile format.
+List requirements from the rubric and delegate initial tasks
+- Product Design
+  - Familiarise ourselves with branding and feel of client business
+  - Research competitor UI/UX and list pros and cons
+  - Draft user stories, product MVP and features for meeting with the client
+  - Client meeting to finalise project brief and product description
+  - Make list of necessary app page views
+  - Wireframes and Design for Desktop Views
+  - Design Data Structure and Database Schema based on client brief, MVP functionality and page views
+  - Seed data and share across team to ensure the same development environment across devices
+- Initial App Deployment
+  - Create GitHub Repositories
+  - Create scaffolded frontend and backend code
+  - Deploy initial code to production
+- Testing
+  - Write tests for initial backend code
+  - Write test for initial frontend code

+## Client Communications

+## Trello / Figma / GitHub / Other Communication

+# Short Answer Questions
+1) What are the most important aspects of quality software?
+2) What libraries are being used in the app and why?
+3) A team is about to engage in a project, developing a website for a small business.
+What knowledge and skills would they need in order to develop the project?
+4) Within your own project what knowledge or skills were required to complete your project, and overcome challenges?
+5) Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?